Sovereign Debt Definition

 - Default Risk: This is the most crucial risk involved in the process where the common assumption of sovereign bonds being risk-free goes directly down the drain.
 Countries that suffer from high inflation and aren’t stable bear the risk of default, to compensate for which, they offer higher interest rates to lure investors.

 - Devaluation of Currency: When a country defaults, the natural tendency is to lower the debt load which is often achieved by devaluing the local currency.
-Devaluation decreases purchasing power.
+Currency Devaluation decreases purchasing power.

 - Crowding out Effect: Increased borrowing decreases the lending capacity which further leads to decreased spending by businesses.
 When private-sector spending declines as a result of increased public sector spending, it is known as the crowding-out effect.